Mount Helen

 Mount Helen has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified six projects likely affecting the region.
-Notable ones are Buninyong Heritage Swimming Baths Conservation Works, Buninyong Botanic Gardens Landscape Masterplan, Gong Reservoir Wall Reconstruction, Mount Clear Childcare Centre and Medical Centre, and Mount Clear College Upgrade and Modernisation - Stage 3.
-The following list details those most relevant.
+AreaSearch has identified six projects likely affecting this region.
+Notable ones are Buninyong Heritage Swimming Baths Conservation Works, Buninyong Botanic Gardens Landscape Masterplan and Gong Reservoir Wall Reconstruction, Mount Clear Childcare Centre and Medical Centre, and Mount Clear College Upgrade and Modernisation - Stage 3.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.